-Our instrument is the number of adopters per quarter (across sectors and zip codes) other than the focal establishment in the establishment branch.
-Figure 3 sheds light on the rationale behind our instrumental variable.
+Our IV is the number of adopters per quarter (across sectors and zip codes) in the establishment branch, other than the focal establishment.
+Figure 3 sheds light on the rationale behind our IV.
 Assume two zip codes, A and B. Each zip code has a bank branch.
 There are two bakeries in zip code A (bakery 1 and bakery 2) and one pharmacy in zip code B. Our instrument highlights the variation in establishment branch for each of the establishments' location.
-While bakery 1 located in zip code A uses the bank branch in zip code A, bakery 2 also located in zip code A uses the bank branch in zip code B. The pharmacy in zip code B uses the bank branch in zip code B.

-Specifically, and through the lens of our example in Figure 3, the increase in the probability of adoption of bakery 2 may come from two different channels.
-On the one hand, branch employees in zip code B may exert larger promotional effort on the diffusion of the program, and therefore increase the probability of adoption of bakery 2 (as explained before).
+While bakery 1 located in zip code A uses the bank branch in zip code A, bakery 2 also located in zip code A uses the bank branch in zip code B. The pharmacy in zip code B uses the bank branch in zip code B. Per our IV strategy, the adoption of the pharmacy located in zip code B (using the bank branch located in zip code B) rises the probability of adoption of bakery 2, but it does not affect the probability of adoption of bakery 1 in zip code A. Specifically, and through the lens of our example in Figure 3, the increase in the probability of adoption of bakery 2 may come from two different channels.
+On the one hand, branch employees in zip code B may exert larger promotional effort on the diffusion of the program, and therefore increase the probability of adoption of all its corporate clients, including the pharmacy and bakery 2 (as explained before).
 On the other hand, the pharmacy's adoption also increases the probability of adoption of bakery 2 through peer effects at the establishment branch level.
 In our empirical application, we do not observe promotional effort of the program at the branch employee level.
-Therefore, our instrument relies on variation across bank branches in the number of adopters over time.
+Therefore, our instrument relies on variation across bank branches in the number of adopters over time to proxy for differences in promotional effort.

-Our identification strategy posits that the number of adopters at the establishment branch (as opposed to the branch in the same zip code of the focal establishment) increases the probability of adoption because that is proportional to the promotional effort of the employees'.
+Our identification strategy posits that the number of adopters at the establishment branch (as opposed to the branch in the same zip code of the focal establishment) increases the probability of adoption because that is proportional to the promotional effort of the employees.
 In our example of Figure 3, the pharmacy adopts the technology and that increases the probability of adoption of bakery 2 because they share the same establishment branch.
 In contrast, the probability of adoption of bakery 1 does not change due to the pharmacy's adoption despite being in the same sector and zip code as bakery 2 because bakery 1 does not share establishment branch with the pharmacy.
 Therefore, our instrument provides variation in the probability of adoption across establishment in the same sector-zip code dyad.

 Reached this point, our identification strategy needs to address the validity of our exclusion restriction.
 Our strategy exploits differences in probability of adoption across establishments within the same sector-business-quarter triad, which in fact takes into account all sector-zip code-quarter level productivity and demand shocks.
 Then, our exclusion restriction assumption would fail if a correlation exists between establishment-specific shocks and promotional effort of the establishment branch within a quarter.
-Equivalently, heterogeneous trends in performance within sector-zip code across different establishments affiliated to different establishment branches would also violate our exclusion restriction.
+Equivalently, heterogeneous trends in performance within sector-zip codes across different establishments affiliated to different establishment branches would also violate our exclusion restriction.